Deltares/hydromt_wflow/docs/user_guide/2_sbm_model/2_build.rst

 ..
 Note::
-  From HydroMT version 0.7.0 onwards the region argument is optional and should be preceded by a -r or \-\-region flag.
-  The resolution (previously -r) argument has been moved to the setup_basemaps section in the .yml configuration file.
-  From HydroMT version 1.0 onwards, the region argument has been moved to ``setup_basemaps`` function arguments and is no longer available via cli.
+  From HydroMT-wflow version 1.0 onwards (Hydromt version > 1.0.0), the region argument (-r & --region) has been moved to ``setup_basemaps`` function arguments and is no longer available via cli.

 The recommended `region options <https://deltares.github.io/hydromt/stable/guides/user_guide/model_region.html>`_ for a proper implementation of this model are: